AlibabaCloudDocs/ess/intl.en-US/API-Reference/Scaling group/CreateScalingGroup.md

  |
 |LifecycleHook.N.NotificationArn|String|No|acs:ess:cn-hangzhou:1111111111:queue/queue2|The Alibaba Cloud Resource Name \(ARN\) of the notification object that Auto Scaling uses to notify you when an instance is in the transition state for the lifecycle hook.
 This object can be either an MNS queue or an MNS topic.
 The format of the parameter value is acs:ess:\{region\}:\{account-id\}:\{resource-relative-id\}.

- -   region: the region where the scaling group is located.
+ -   region: the region where the scaling group resides.
 -   account-id: the ID of the Alibaba Cloud account.

  Examples: